edbzn/edbzn.github.io/content/blog/runtime-cache-made-easy/index.md

 ---
-title: Runtime cache made easy
+title: Service worker runtime cache made easy
 date: '2019-01-24T00:00:00.000Z'
 ---

 Service workers improve client-side performance but they are not easy to build.
 They bring complexity in the build pipeline and they have a huge impact on what's going on in the browser.

 ### How can we simplify the service worker creation ?

 Simply by not creating them.
 Nowadays we're all using tools like Webpack that generates a bundle associated with a hash.
 This hash is recreated each time source code is changed.